fltk/fltk/README.txt

         https://www.fltk.org/bugs.php

-TRADEMARKS
+Trademarks

-    Microsoft and Windows are registered trademarks of Microsoft Corporation.
+    - Microsoft and Windows are registered trademarks of Microsoft Corporation.
-    UNIX is a registered trademark of the X/Open Group, Inc.
+    - UNIX is a registered trademark of the X/Open Group, Inc.
-    OpenGL is a registered trademark of Silicon Graphics, Inc. macOS is a registered trademark of Apple Computers, Inc.
+    - OpenGL is a registered trademark of Silicon Graphics, Inc.
+    - macOS is a registered trademark of Apple Computers, Inc.

-COPYRIGHT
+Copyright

     FLTK is copyright 1998-2025 by Bill Spitzak and others, see the CREDITS.txt file for more info.